by Emma Wood

 Whenever I’m feeling in a rut, or just uninspired, this is my lens of choice.
 Lensbaby takes me out of the everyday, out of the ordinary and allows me to take my images just that little bit further.

-Emma currently resides in the United Kingdom with her RAAF pilot husband and their 7 crazy kids.
+Emma currently resides in the United Arab Emirates with her pilot husband and 5 of their 7 children, the older kids are now studying in the UK.
 She loves any chance she gets to spend some one on one time with her children, watching a movie with her husband, or getting out and about and exploring new places.
-Emma starts her day with a Latte and can’t live without her earl grey tea, camera, iPhone, iMac, her hair straightener, and miso soup.
-Despite just recently, within the past few years, discovering photography as a means to document her children’s lives, she has always had a love for photography, “particularly black and white which stems from my love of black and white films when I was a child.”
+Emma starts her day with a Latte and can’t live without her earl grey tea, camera, iPhone, MacBook Air, avocados and miso soup.
+Despite discovering photography as a means to document her children’s lives within the past few years, she has always had a love for photography, “particularly black and white which stems from my love of black and white films when I was a child.”
 Her passion is black and white photography, often described as moody and earthy, and bringing out beauty from the most simple concepts.
-Emma arms herself with a Nikon D700, a variety of prime lenses, and a Lensbaby.
+Emma arms herself with a Nikon D700, a variety of prime lenses and a Lensbaby.
+She is the instructor of the CMU workshops Shooting 103: Foundations of Composition, Shooting 107: The Art of Mobile Photography, and Shooting 205: Timeless Photography and Emotive Expression.

 Congratulations to Melanie who said, “I love those ethereal looking shots!
 Beautiful!
 I would love to have one.
 What a fun Christmas gift that would be!” on being the random winner!
 I will email you soon about claiming your new lensbaby!